 Come join The Garden Grazer on Instagram 🍓 and share a photo if you make this!
 I love seeing your recreations.

-In a large stockpot over medium heat, saute onion and carrot for about 7 minutes.
+- In a stockpot over medium-high heat, saute onion and carrot for about 7 minutes.
 (I use 3 Tbsp. water/broth for oil-free saute method.)

-- Add garlic, cumin, paprika, and salt to stockpot.
+- Add garlic, cumin, smoked paprika, and salt to stockpot.
 Saute 1 minute.